 - Who is eligible: Small businesses with 500 or fewer employees—including nonprofits, veterans' organizations, tribal concerns, self-employed individuals, sole proprietorships, and independent contractors—are eligible.
 Businesses with more than 500 employees are eligible in certain industries.

 Applicants are being restricted based upon certain criteria of when applicants were in business and service of employees.
-For example, businesses will be able to apply if they were harmed by COVID-19 between February 15, 2020 and June 30, 2020.
-This program is retroactive to February 15, 2020 in order to help bring workers who may have already been laid off back onto payrolls.
+For example, businesses will be able to apply if they were harmed by COVID-19 between February 15, 2020, and June 30, 2020.
+This program is retroactive to February 15, 2020, in order to help bring workers who may have already been laid off back onto payrolls.
 Loans are available through June 30, 2020.
-Other restrictions apply and can be addressed in webinars, consultations, or applicants can seek qualification through other information available through the SBA and Treasury Department.
+Other restrictions apply and can be addressed in webinars and consultations, or applicants can seek qualification through other information available through the SBA and Treasury Department.

 - Paycheck Protection Plan Conditions: Loans are available up to $10 million 100% loan forgiveness, only if a business sustains its pre-COVID-19 payroll levels through June 30, 2020.
 Loans can be forgiven when used for payroll costs, interest on mortgages, rent, and utilities (at least 75% of the forgiven amount must have been used for payroll).

 - No collateral or personal guarantees are required.

 - Neither the government nor lenders will charge small businesses any fees.

 - Applicants are eligible to apply for both an EIDL and PPP.